 - Queen Esther fasted and prayed for three days to prepare to follow God’s will in Esther 4:16, then got up and boldly went out to see the king.

-- Nehemiah spent time praying before knowing what he was to do next (Neh 1:4-11).
+- Nehemiah spent time praying before knowing what he was to do next in Jerusalem (Neh 1:4-11).

 - Paul in Acts 9:6 (KJV) prayed “Lord what do you want me to do?” and went on to be shown God’s next step by Ananias.

-- Jesus himself prayed before going out to do the purpose for which God the Father has sent Him.
+- Jesus himself prayed before going out to do the purpose for which God the Father had sent Him.
 (Mark 1:35-39)